In This Section

 The Advancing Representation in Research Administration (ARRA) Program

-The Advancing Representation in Research Administration (ARRA) Program introduces diverse undergraduate students and recent graduates to exciting and rewarding careers in research administration.
-The program provides practical training within various areas of research administration at Children's Hospital of Philadelphia (CHOP).
+Advancing Representation in Research Administration (ARRA) Program introduces undergraduate students and recent graduates from a wide range of backgrounds and lived experiences to exciting and rewarding careers in research administration.
+The program provides practical training within various areas of research administration at CHOP.

 The CHOP Research Internship for Scholars and Emerging Scientists (CHOP-RISES):